metapensiero/metapensiero.signal/doc/intro.rst

 Signals support two way to extend their functionality.
 The first is global and is intended as a way to plug in signals into other event systems.
-Please have a look at the code in ``external.py`` and the corrisponding tests to learn how to use those abstract classes, they give you a way to tap into signal's machinery do your stuff.
+Please have a look at the code in ``external.py`` and the corresponding tests to learn how to use those abstract classes, they give you a way to tap into signal's machinery to do your stuff.

 The second way is per-signal and allows you to define three functions to wrap around ``notify()``, ``connect()``, ``disconnect()`` and